d-lynch95/Blue_Ocean_Travel/Testing.md

 ![submittedreview](docs/testing/submittedreview.png)

+Users will not be able to submit multiple reviews.
+Instead when a user attempts to create a new review it will just edit the review they have previously submitted.
+This has been tested and confirmed to be the case

 ### Delete Product page

 If staff or superusers select to delete a product they will be taken to the delete_tour.html page.